I grew up in the Oak Lawn neighborhood of Dallas during the 1950s.

 The park’s outdoor space was devoted to recreation.
 In the summer, the Dallas Park Dept. would install a portable shed full of arts and crafts materials and sports equipment.
 Two teenage counselors—one boy and one girl—led activities that included swimming lessons twice a day.

 I experienced a diversity of people within 500 feet of our house.
-Mexican-Americans held wedding receptions in Arlington Hall; society women lunched at the Dallas Woman’s Club; the club’s African-American kitchen staff took deliveries in the alley beside our house; single men roomed at a boarding house on Hall St.; and gay men circled the park at night in cars.
+Mexican-Americans held wedding receptions in Arlington Hall; society women lunched at the Dallas Woman’s Club; the club’s African-American kitchen staff took deliveries in the alley beside our house; and gay men circled the park at night in cars.

 By the early 1960s, the Lee Park area was in decline as an attractive place to live.
-Developers were tearing down old houses and replacing them with office buildings; hoodlums were beating up gay men in the park at night; and Boeing 707 jetliners were descending over our house every 20 minutes to land at Love Field.
+Developers were tearing down old houses and replacing them with office buildings; hoodlums were beating up gay men—one of them a friend of ours—in the park at night; and Boeing 707 jetliners were descending over our house every 20 minutes to land at Love Field.
 The jets’ noise drowned out all conversation.
 My parents began to think of selling the house and moving.

 In 1962, I finished seventh grade at Stephen J. Hay and enrolled at St. Mark’s School of Texas in Preston Hollow.